25 Easy (and Cheap!) Ways to Lose 5 Pounds

 Love fancy coffee drinks?
 Learn how to make slimmed-down versions of your favorites at home, suggests Minchen.
-Not only will making your drinks save you thousands of dollars, it will also help keep excess fat off of your frame, too.
-Our Healthy Starbucks Caramel Frappuccino Copycat Recipe is a great way to get into the make-it-yourself groove!
+Not only will making your drinks save you thousands of dollars, but it will also help keep excess fat off of your frame, too.
+Our healthy Starbucks Caramel Frappuccino copycat recipe is a great way to get into the make-it-yourself groove!

-Getting a proper night's rest is totally free and it offers major weight loss perks.
+Getting a proper night's rest is totally free and it offers major weight-loss perks.
 "When you don't get enough sleep, levels of the hormone leptin drop, which increases appetite.
-This surge in appetite makes comfort food more appealing, which can derail weight loss efforts,” explains personal trainer to the stars Jay Cardiello.
-"I tell all of my celebrity and professional-athlete clients to get between 6 and 8 hours of sleep per night.”
-Want to lose even more weight while you sleep?
-Check out these 30 Things to Do 30 Minutes Before Bed to Get Lean.
+This surge in appetite makes comfort food more appealing, which can derail weight loss efforts," says personal trainer to the stars Jay Cardiello.
+"I tell all of my celebrity and professional-athlete clients to get between 6 and 8 hours of sleep per night."

-Foods stamped with an "All Natural" label tend to cost more, but since the claim isn't regulated by the FDA, it doesn't really mean anything.
-"Instead, read ingredients and then decide which products are worth more of your hard-earned cash,” suggests Cardiello.
+Foods stamped with an "All Natural" label tend to cost more, but because the claim isn't regulated by the FDA, it doesn't really mean anything.
+"Instead, read ingredients and then decide which products are worth more of your hard-earned cash," says Cardiello.

 "The average snack bar or bag of chips will cost you two dollars, but a piece of fruit will only cost you 50 cents.
 Stick with a piece of fruit to save calories, fat and cash on snacks," says certified dietitian-nutritionist Dana James.